+\citet{Lochner2021Astronomaly} demonstrated that incorporating a human in the loop improves the precision of anomaly recovery.
+We therefore introduce an active learning loop through which the user can iteratively guide and refine the trained model, ensuring that the search remains focused on scientifically meaningful anomalies.

 Leveraging human expertise is central to our pipeline.
 After initial training, the unlabelled data used is scored and ranked from most to least anomalous.
 A user is able to then confirm or correct the algorithm, both expanding the training set and refining the model.
-This also gives initial feedback to the user on the models performance.
+This also gives initial feedback to the user on the models performance via different metrics (see Appendix \ref{mathematical_definitions} for definitions of all metrics used in this work).
 Figure~\ref{fig:ui} shows the dedicated interface through which the user conducts the active learning loop.

 The GUI provides various practical features:

 \begin{itemize} \item \textbf{Image Display Tools.} Adjustments for brightness, contrast, unsharp masking, and channel-specific filters (RGB) to support precise labelling; \item \textbf{Image Processing Tools.} Adjustments for the normalisation and stretch applied when loading, training and evaluating images; \item \textbf{Performance Feedback.} Immediate feedback through AUROC and AUPRC metrics if a test set was defined initially; \item \textbf{Interactive Data Management.} Users can load batches of unlabelled data, save session labels and models, and iteratively continue cycles of labelling and retraining. \end{itemize}